wp-plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+== 3.3.0 =
+This version has multisite url bug fix and has added various usful filters.

 == 3.1.13 =
 This version has some major bug fix over ver.
 3.1.9